nvim-focus/focus.nvim/README.md

 - [ ] Adding `:h filetype` support as we go
 - [x] Adding Auto Line Numbers, options for relative,norelative

+# FAQ

+**Quickfix window opens in the right split always.
+Is this cause by focus.lua?**
+No. This is a [documented](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#quickfix) design decision by core vim, this might be something that can be adjusted upstream.
+In the meantime, you can open a quickfix window occupying the the full width of the window with `:botright copen`

 # Developers Only

 **Contributing**